 This is the one job that is best left to the professionals.
 Don’t be afraid to hire someone for this particular job.
 There’s much less risk involved with using a reputable builder.

-The Steps to Remove a Load Bearing Wall
+The Steps to Remove Load Bearing Wall

 There are several steps involved with the safe removal of a load-bearing wall: